ChanthMiao/ghc-wiki-mirror/Tracking-Spurious-Failures.md

 * Build a full-text search database of traces
 * Stare really hard at examples from the spreadsheet
 * Build full-text queries that catalogue similar cases
+* Add new failure types to the dashboard

 ## Procedures
 ### Add to spreadsheet